eclipse-iceoryx/iceoryx/doc/error-handling.md

 * When a fatal error is detected and termination is required, the reporting thread shuts down the RouDi gracefully.
 * A custom error handler function can be installed (e.g. for testing).
 * When the reaction on an error is just logging, computation in other threads shall not be influenced.
-* When the error does not require termination, the error handler must return eventually.
+* If the error does not require termination, the error handler must return eventually.

 ## Error Levels
 The following error levels are supported.